lutzer/TeleAgriCultureBoard/API.md

 }
 ```

-## Endpoints for making GET request to the database
+## Retrieving measurment data from the database

+There are a couple of ways to retrieve sensor measurement data from the database through the API.

 For now these GET endpoints do not require authentication.
 ~~All API endpoints require the API Key as a bearer token, i.e. a header with name `Authorization` and value `Bearer [API_KEY]`, where `[API_KEY]` is the API Key for the kit.
 Most http clients have an easy way to set this header.~~